-Medicaid Reimbursement
+Medicaid Reimbursement Marianne Heslin 845.486.4800 ext.
+228 marianne.heslin@dcboces.org

-Matthew Carr 845.486.4800 ext.
-278 matt.carr@dcboces.org

 Under this program, BOCES assists component districts with maximizing their Medicaid reimbursements and compliance with Medicaid reimbursement guidelines.
 This service maintains comprehensive records to support Medicaid reimbursement claims in the event of an audit, submits required claims for reimbursement and follows up inquiries received from the Regional Information Center, state and federal offices.
 The service provides in-service training to district contact personnel on an ongoing basis and works with district personnel in the development of effective internal data collection and record keeping procedures.